u-aabduls/casio-calculator/README.md

-# EECS3461
+# User Interfaces

-This is a private repository for coursework relating to EECS3461: User Interfaces.

-The contents of this repository will include projects, assignments, labs and lab work completed throughout the course of EECS3461.
-All contents in this repository are the work of Umar Abdulselam, 215995616 and are owned solely by the owner of this private repository.
+This project is an implementation of a digital Casio calculator.
+The stack used to implement this solution: HTML, JS, CSS.